ibm-cloud-architecture/refarch-eda/docs/design-patterns/event-sourcing.md

 ![](./images/evt-sourcing.png)

 To get the final state of an entity, the consumer needs to replay all the events, which means replaying the changes to the state from the last committed offset or from the last snapshot or the origin of "time".

+### Advantages

+The main goal is to be able to understand what happens to a business entity over time.
+But there are a set of interesting things that can be done:

+* We can rebuild the data project within a microservice after it crashes, be reloading the event log.
+* As events are ordered with time, we can apply complex event processing with temporal queries, time window operations, and looking at non-event.
+* Be able to reverse the state and correct data with new events.

+### Considerations

 When replaying the event, it may be important to avoid generating side effects.
 A common side effect is to send a notification on state change to other consumers.
 So the consumer of events need to be adapted to the query and business requirement.
 For example if the code needs to answer to the question: "what happened to the order over time for order ID = 75?" then there is no side effect, only a report can be created each time the consumer runs.